Mark Addy

-Mark Ian Addy is an English actor best known for his roles as DC Gary Boyle in the sitcom The Thin Blue Line (1995–96), Bill Miller in the American TV comedy Still Standing (2002–06), Andy Richmond in Trollied (2011–13), King Robert Baratheon in the first season of Game of Thrones (2011), and as Dave Horsefall in the film The Full Monty (1997) and its sequel TV series (2023).
+Mark Ian Addy (born 14 January 1964) is an English actor best known for his roles as DC Gary Boyle in the sitcom The Thin Blue Line (1995–1996), Bill Miller in the American TV comedy Still Standing (2002–2006), Andy Richmond in Trollied (2011–2013), King Robert Baratheon in the first season of Game of Thrones (2011), and as Dave Horsefall in the film The Full Monty (1997) and its sequel TV series (2023).

 For his debut film role in The Full Monty, Addy earned a BAFTA Award nomination for Best Actor in a Supporting Role.
 His other notable film roles include Fred Flintstone in The Flintstones in Viva Rock Vegas (2000), Roland in A Knight's Tale (2001), Friar Tuck in Robin Hood (2010), Mr. Bakewell in Downton Abbey (2019), and Richard Buckley in The Lost King (2022).

 Early life

 Addy was born in York, where his family has lived since at least 1910 when his paternal great-grandfather was recorded there.
 His father, Ian, spent his working life as a glazier at York Minster.
 Addy was educated at Joseph Rowntree School in York.
-Addy furthered his acting education by attending the Royal Academy of Dramatic Art in London, graduating with an Acting Diploma in 1984.
-Whilst still at school, Addy had three weeks work experience at the York Theatre Royal, loved it so much he continued working there, eventually deciding acting was to be his career goal.
+He furthered his acting education by attending the Royal Academy of Dramatic Art in London, graduating with an Acting Diploma in 1984.
+Whilst still at school, Addy had three weeks of work experience at the York Theatre Royal, and loved it so much that continued working there, eventually deciding acting was to be his career goal.